annegautham/annegautham.github.io/src/content/blog/ee495-sims.md

 field = solve(dev)
 ```

-'Mode(polarization, direction, neff_guess, location, width)' specifies the modes to find.
+`Mode(polarization, direction, neff_guess, location, width)` specifies the modes to find.
 For example, we could choose the quasi-TE polarization (primarily horizontal E-field) or the quasi-TM polarization (primarily vertical E-field across gap).
 The hybrid fundamental mode in our structure has a strong vertical E_field in the gap, which would correspond to a TM-like polarization.
 The `addMode!` cal will perform an eigenmode solve on the cross-section and then adds a current source that will excite the compound mode.
 The solver then finds the steady-state field pattern `field` along the propagation direction.

 ### Boundary Conditions